Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 **Q.1.
 What do you think about the test, would you take it?
 Why?**

 **Scenario-2:** It is 2018 and in leading-edge children’s hospitals amniocentesis has beenreplaced by non-invasive prenatal testing (NIPT), previously known as cell free DNA testing.
 NIPT is based on a simple blood draw that enables determination of geneticdisorders and even the sex of an unborn fetus.
-The test works because it turns out thatthere is DNA from the fetus circulating in the pregnant woman’s blood (e.g., if apregnant woman has Y chromosome DNA in her blood then she is carrying a malefetus).
+The test works because it turns out that there is DNA from the fetus circulating in the pregnant woman’s blood (e.g., if apregnant woman has Y chromosome DNA in her blood then she is carrying a malefetus).
 Please watch [video](https://www.youtube.com/watch?v=e86_l_UqecU) about cell free fetal DNA analysis if you want moredetail.

 <figure>
 <href="/assets/images/w3pc_CarlsonCurves.png"><img src="/assets/images/w3pc_CarlsonCurves.png">